Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: METHODS

 As illustrated in \textbf{\autoref{fig:fhr}}, a linked event is defined as a FHR acceleration or deceleration (ACC/DEC) event that occurs within a 30-second time window following the end of a maternal hypoxic event.
 This time window accounts for the potential delay in the fetal response to maternal hypoxia.
 If another maternal hypoxic event occurs within this 30-second window, the events are merged into a continuous maternal hypoxic event.
 This approach ensures a comprehensive capture of the temporal relationship between maternal hypoxic events and FHR changes.

 The duration of a linked event is mathematically defined as follows:

-Where $T_{\text{ACC/DEC, End}}$ represents the termination time of the FHR acceleration or deceleration event. $T_{\text{MHE, Start}}$ indicates the onset time of the maternal hypoxic event, and $T_{\text{MHE, End}}$ denotes the termination time of the maternal hypoxic event.
-This formula provides a precise definition of the temporal range of each linked event, enabling a rigorous analysis of the impact of maternal hypoxia on FHR changes.
+where {$T_{\text{ACC/DEC, End}}$} represents the termination time of the FHR acceleration or deceleration event, {$T_{\text{MHE, Start}}$} indicates the onset time of the maternal hypoxic event, and {$T_{\text{MHE, End}}$} denotes the termination time of the maternal hypoxic event.

+Intuitively, this formula computes the total temporal span from the onset of the maternal hypoxic event ({$T_{\text{MHE, Start}}$}) to whichever endpoint occurs later: the termination of the maternal hypoxic event itself ({$T_{\text{MHE, End}}$}) or the termination of the associated FHR response ({$T_{\text{ACC/DEC, End}}$}).
+This accounts for two possible scenarios, as illustrated in \mbox{\textbf{\autoref{fig:fhr}a}}: (i) if the FHR acceleration or deceleration event extends beyond the end of the maternal hypoxic event (i.e., \mbox{$T_{\text{ACC/DEC, End}} > T_{\text{MHE, End}}$}), the linked event duration is determined by the FHR response offset; (ii) if the FHR response terminates before or coincides with the end of the maternal hypoxic event, the linked event duration equals the hypoxic event duration.
+The formula can equivalently be expressed as:

+which makes explicit that the linked event always begins at {$T_{\text{MHE, Start}}$} and ends at the later of the two offsets.